datajerk/ctf-write-ups/tjctf2020/asmr/README.md

 Assembly the code, start up the service, put in the correct password, get an audio file, listen to the flag.

+> I was just informed via Discord that this challenge was changed part way through the CTF.
+This is a write up of the original challenge, including the original source.

 ## Analysis